langchain-ai/langgraph/docs/docs/concepts/memory.md

 There are two ends of the spectrum: on one hand, you could continuously update a single document (memory profile).
 On the other, you could only ever insert new documents every time you receive new information.

-We will outline some tradeoffs between these two approaches below, understanding that most people will find it most appropriate to combine approaches and to settle on somewhere in the middle.
+We will outline some tradeoffs between these two approaches below, understanding that most people will find it most appropriate to combine approaches and to settle somewhere in the middle.

 #### Manage individual profiles